Bedding Care & Cleaning FAQs

 - Bamboo sheets need to be washed in cold water on a gentle cycle.

 Wash your sheets with like colors and materials to prevent pilling and dye transfer.
 Generally, lighter colors can be washed in whatever temperature water the fabric requires.
 For darker colors, wash with cool water to prevent fading.

 Try to avoid using harsh chemicals and detergents on your sheets unless the manufacturer calls for them.
 When in doubt, stick with a mild detergent and forgo bleach or chlorine.
-For more information about washing bed sheets, check out our Bed Sheet Care 101 guide.

 How often should you wash or change your sheets?

 A regular wash schedule keeps bed sheets crisp and clean.
 Since allergens and dust tend to build up quickly, you should wash or change your sheets about once a week.
 If allergens are a serious concern for you, check out our guide on Allergen-Resistant Bedding.
 Of course, every wash puts extra wear on your sheets, so it’s best to have at least two sets you can switch out every other week to make your bedding last longer.
 As an added bonus, high-quality materials like linen, bamboo, and Egyptian cotton actually get softer with every wash.

 Your duvet and it’s cover shouldn’t ever be washed together, so you should always remove the cover before washing either piece.
 Conveniently, most duvet covers can be washed at home in a standard washing machine.
 If your cover is made from a similar material to your bed sheets, you can throw it in the wash with them.
 Before washing your duvet cover, be sure to read and follow the manufacturer’s instructions.

 How do you wash a down comforter?